Vivonet/Gravity/README.md

 You can specify one or both axes of gravity at a time.
 If you omit an axis, that axis will continue to inherit its value from its parent element.
 Separate multiple gravity values with a space.
 So, to dock a view to the top-right corner of its parent, set `gravity="top right"`.
 To center an element horizontally without affecting its vertical gravity, simply set `gravity="center"`.
 Remember, changing the gravity affects all child elements too, so if you want the things *inside* the view to dock to a different edge, don't forget to adjust their gravity as well.

 Note: You can also set native properties like the `alignment` of a stack view or the `textAlignment` of a label directly to avoid changing the gravity for an entire subtree.

+#Edge Binding
+Gravity accomplishes view containment by means of edge binding at differing priorities.
+Most views are bound on all edges to their parent by at least some priority.
+Gravity sets these priorities based on the configuration of your layout and the information you provide for how views should resize; for example, whether they are filled along an axis, have an explicit size or are constrained to a max/min size.

 ###Encapsulation
 Encapsulation couldn't be simpler in Gravity.
 To create a reusable control or layout template, all you need to do is author that layout as its own gravity file.
 You can then reference it in another layout by creating a node with the same name as that file.
 That's literally all you have to do.
 There's no registering, no linking, no outlets.